jdibenes/hl2ss/README.md

 ## Python client

 The Python scripts in the [viewer](https://github.com/jdibenes/hl2ss/tree/main/viewer) directory demonstrate how to connect to the server, receive the data, unpack it, and decode it in real time.
 Additional samples show how to associate data from multiple streams.
-Run the server on your HoloLens and set the host variable of the Python scripts to your HoloLens IP address.
+Run the server on your HoloLens and set the ip attribute of the viewer/config.ini file to your HoloLens IP address.

 **Interfaces**